What’s the Difference Between Biblical and Modern Hebrew?

 Hebrew did not evolve naturally over time like other languages.
 For many years, it was a “dead” language used only for studying the Bible, literature, and liturgy.

 However, Hebrew experienced a revival in the 19th century.
 A Russian scholar by the name of Eliezer Ben-Yehuda came over to Palestine with a wave of immigrants leaving the Pale of Settlement in Eastern Europe.
 He was passionate about the idea that Hebrew was the only language capable of uniting the Jewish people in a Jewish homeland and became determined to make Hebrew the language of the land.
-Ben-Yehuda promised each other that they would never speak any language but Hebrew from that day forward.
+Ben-Yehuda and his wife promised each other that they would never speak any language but Hebrew from that day forward.
 It wasn’t always easy to keep that promise.

 Most of the immigrants spoke Russian, Polish, or Yiddish, and Hebrew was the holy tongue of the Torah.
 This caused some Orthodox Jews to strongly object to hearing the language of the Torah being used for things like, “Go clean the cattle barn.”